s0stratos/ranatica/ranatica/README.md

 All of it.
 Then you realize that each individual sentence actually feature not only a unique combination of words but a unique combination of constructions of all kind.

+In a sense, construction here means anything but make sure that we realize that there is level of linguistic description that is quite abstract and need to be addressed consciously or not by learners.